evocn/lambda/content/archetypes.md

     A boon die is a die which a creature can use on any check, save, or damage roll.
 It starts as a D8.

 ***Move*** | 1 Skill | Quick |
-    All allies can immediately move up to their speed.
+    All allies can immediately move up to their Speed.

 ***Speech*** | 1 Skill |
     Take 10 minutes to give an inspiring speech.
-Up to 10 characters who hear it gain 5+Charisma Hit Points, and 1 Skill.
+Up to 10 characters who hear it gain 5 + Charisma Health, and 1 Skill.
 No overflow!

 ***Encouragement*** | 1 Skill | Quick |
     Give an ally a word of encouragement.
 They regain Skill equal to your Wisdom / 2.